KenethGarcia/ClassiPyGRB/README.md

 Other data management packages such as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.

 >[!TIP]
-> You can set up **ClassiPyGRB** on other Linux distributions by installing the previous packages in your operating system and following the next steps.
+> You can set up **ClassiPyGRB** dependencies on other Linux distributions by installing the previous packages in your operating system and following the next steps.
 The procedure changes between distributions, and therefore a more cross-platform option would be conda/mamba environments.
 If you have a specific incompatibility on your OS, you can create an issue and contribute to ongoing improvements and enhancements.
 Your feedback is appreciated!

+## Installing **ClassiPyGRB**

+At this point, it is possible to install **ClassiPyGRB** on Mamba/Conda and Linux distributions.
+In both cases, we assume that you have already installed the dependencies and the appropriate Python version.
+Now, there are two options to install **ClassiPyGRB**:

+>[!IMPORTANT]
+> If you are not using a conda/mamba environment, it is strongly recommended to use a virtual environment to install **ClassiPyGRB**.
+Installing packages globally on your OS can cause conflicts with other packages and dependencies.
+You can use [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) to create a virtual environment.
+Some IDEs such as PyCharm or Visual Studio Code have integrated workflows to create virtual environments.

+### GitHub

-Here, you can install the latest sources from **ClassiPyGRB** by cloning the repository:
+You can install the latest sources from **ClassiPyGRB** by cloning the repository directly from GitHub:
 ```
 $ git clone https://github.com/KenethGarcia/ClassiPyGRB
 $ cd ClassiPyGRB
 $ pip install .
 ```
-Or, instead, use `pip`:
+Or, instead, use `pip` with the path to the repository:
 ```
 $ pip install ClassiPyGRB@git+https://github.com/KenethGarcia/ClassiPyGRB
 ```

-Or you can use the stable [PyPI](https://pypi.org/) compiled version:
+### PyPI
+A stable compiled version of **ClassiPyGRB** is available on [PyPI](https://pypi.org/).
+You can install it by running:
 ```
 $ pip install ClassiPyGRB
 ```

-## Features
+# Features

 In **ClassiPyGRB**, it is possible to retrieve data from the Swift/BAT catalog by a three-line code:
 ```